 In 2009, we expanded into two more continents, as the first African (Gabon) and Asian (Malaysia) national forest certification systems achieved endorsement, both in tropical countries.

-We became the first global forest certification system to introduce social aspects in Chain of Custody certification in 2010, and a few years later in 2013, our Chain of Custody standard was aligned with the European Union Timber Regulation (EUTR).
-The following year we reached the milestone of 10,000 PEFC Chain of Custody certified companies.
+We became the first global forest certification system to introduce social aspects in chain of custody certification in 2010, and a few years later in 2013, our Chain of Custody standard was aligned with the European Union Timber Regulation (EUTR).
+The following year we reached the milestone of 10,000 PEFC chain of custody certified companies.

 Recent years have seen us continue to grow.
 In 2016, we hit 300 million hectares of PEFC-certified forest area, and by 2018 there were PEFC endorsed national forest certification systems in 40 countries around the world.

 We also continue to innovate.
 We published the latest edition of our sustainable forest management benchmark standard in 2018, extending the impact of PEFC certification beyond forests and enhancing our contribution to the United Nations Sustainable Development Goals (SDGs).
 In 2020, we published the revised versions of three vital international standards governing chain of custody certification, trademark use, and conformity assessment,